TheAlexTAG/se2-10-Kiruna-eXplorer/Retrospective/Retrospective-Sprint4.md

 <br>We weren't able to finish two days before the demo as we had hoped, but we've made progress.
 We completed the work the day before, although we still had to make some last-minute adjustments.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-<br>Improve modularity by adding features without making significant changes to the existing structure.
+  -Improve modularity by adding features without making significant changes to the existing structure.
-Ensure all work is completed two days before the demo to allow time for final adjustments and testing.
+  -Ensure all work is completed two days before the demo to allow time for final adjustments and testing.

 - One thing you are proud of as a Team!!
-<br>I'm proud of my team for completing almost all the stories and achieving a great result.
+<br>We are proud of having completed almost all the stories and having achieved a great result.
 Moreover, we accomplished this without any conflicts, working together smoothly and harmoniously and maintaining a positive spirit throughout the sprint.